-As Microsoft also says, Dual Monitors are better than single monitor sometimes.
+As Microsoft also says, Dual Monitors are better than single monitors sometimes.
 You can use 2 monitors in Windows XP, Windows Vista as well as Windows 7.
-And in Windows 7, this procedure to setup dual monitors is very easy.
+And in Windows 7, this procedure to set up dual monitors is very easy.
 Microsoft has provided 3 good features for those who use dual monitors.

 Those features are:

 - Users can duplicate the same content viewable point in both monitors.
 In this feature, users can drag any content to the second monitor and vice versa.